huijunchen9260/tabbed-hjc/README.md

 - `Super-Shift-.` to open terminal application embeded in tabbed
 - `Super-Shift-/` to open new terminal window with the chosen terminal's path
 - `Super-Shift-a` to attach windows (not another tabbed window) from current workplace.
 Require `wmctrl`.
-- `Super-Shift-a` to attach tabbed windows from current workplace.
+- `Super-Shift-o` to attach tabbed windows from current workplace.
 Require `wmctrl`.
 - `Super-Shift-d` to detach child windows from current tabbed window.

 ## Key bindings